paradigmxyz/reth/book/stages/README.md

 Once the `HeadersStage` completes successfully, the `BodyStage` will start execution.
 The body stage downloads block bodies for all of the new block headers that were stored locally in the database.
 The `BodyStage` first determines which block bodies to download by checking if the block body has an ommers hash and transaction root.

 An ommers hash is the Keccak 256-bit hash of the ommers list portion of the block.
 If you are unfamiliar with ommers blocks, you can [click here to learn more](https://ethereum.org/en/glossary/#ommer).
-Note that while ommers blocks were important for new blocks created during Ethereum's proof of work chain, Ethereum's proof of stake chain selects exactly on block proposer at a time, causing ommers blocks not to be needed in post-merge Ethereum.
+Note that while ommers blocks were important for new blocks created during Ethereum's proof of work chain, Ethereum's proof of stake chain selects exactly one block proposer at a time, causing ommers blocks not to be needed in post-merge Ethereum.

 The transactions root is a value that is calculated based on the transactions included in the block.
 To derive the transactions root, a [merkle tree](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum) is created from the block's transactions list.
 The transactions root is then derived by taking the Keccak 256-bit hash of the root node of the merkle tree.